pwg26/SuperCoolPasswordPicker/README.md

 <img src= "assets/images/pop-up.png">

 The next part is where it got challangeing. after usig using queries to give variables for all my elements in javascript.
 I tried useing functions to gather the stored response vairable from the forms in order to randomize the password based off the selected criteria.
-I think I got close because I was able to change the text asscociated with the card the starting card body.
+I think I got ,close because I was able to change the text asscociated with the card the starting card body.

 <img src= "assets/images/function.png">